-The Remuneration & Nomination Committee met once during the 2020-2021 financial year and Committee members and their respective meeting attendances are set out in the Directors' Report.
-Thorn's Board met on an increased frequency basis during the COVID-19 pandemic and several remuneration related matters were dealt with by the Board directly during the period.
-Thorn also engaged external consultants to advise as required.
+The Remuneration & Nomination Committee met twice during the 2021-2022 financial year and Committee members and their respective meeting attendances are set out in the Directors' Report.
+Thorn's Board met on an increased frequency basis during the period and remuneration related matters were also dealt with by the Board directly.
+The individual directors also held informal discussions with external consultants, the Chief Executive Officer and HR team on several matters, including performance evaluation and related remuneration considerations.